The following blog is up-to-date as of Nov. 4, 2020.

 - Cover your cough or sneeze with a tissue, or sneeze or cough in your elbow.

 - Wear a facemask if you are sick.

 - Call your healthcare provider.
 If you can, make an appointment via telemedicine.
 Be sure to follow your doctor’s instructions for next steps.

-Finally, the Centers for Disease Control and Protection (CDC) and the World Health Organization (WHO) are both planning to release new information daily as we learn more about the coronavirus as it rapidly spreads throughout the United States and throughout the world.
+Finally, the Centers for Disease Control and Protection (CDC) and the World Health Organization (WHO) release new information often as we learn more about the coronavirus and its impact.
 One good resource from the CDC includes a checklist on how to prepare your household.
 Also, many states have hotlines.
 For information, go to your local or state health department’s website to learn more about information local to you.